As a camping enthusiast, you must have heard of this popular cliché; "expect the best, prepare for the worst." We entirely agree with this assertion.

 To avoid being stranded in this kind of situation, ensure you add basic repair tools and a spare tire in the list of things to travel with.

 Camping is an adventure that is worth your time.
 However, the problems listed above could ruin your experience if you hit a campsite unprepared.
-So make sure you read this article before going camping.
+Check them before you go camping.